 Oregon’s current minimum wage depends on where you work in the state.
+Also, Oregon’s minimum wage are adjusted each July.
 For more information on Oregon’s minimum wage laws, visit our Oregon Minimum Wage Laws page, which includes topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.

 Under certain circumstances, you may be required to pay Oregon residents wage rates established by the federal or state prevailing wage rates and rules.
 The prevailing wage rates may be different from the state’s standard minimum wage rates.